GenesisFR/DS1TroubleshootingGuide/README.md

 Add the "fullscreen=false" launch parameter (see the following instructions for [shortcuts](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Desktop_shortcuts), [Steam](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#Steam) or [GOG Galaxy](https://www.pcgamingwiki.com/wiki/Glossary:Command_line_arguments#GOG_Galaxy_2.0)) or in the config file (see method 3 of [Use unsupported resolutions](#use-unsupported-resolutions)).

+Note: the frame rate will be locked to 75 fps, see [Frame rate locked to 75 fps in windowed mode](#frame-rate-locked-to-75-fps-in-windowed-mode) to fix it.

 ## Play Yesterhaven map in SP

 I made a drag-and-drop [archive](https://www.mediafire.com/file/tk4qfvq2gqb217r/Dungeon_Siege_-_YesterhavenSP.zip) from [Father Bronze's Yesterhaven Single-Player Edition](http://ds.gemsite.org/web/index.php/maps/map-addons/GET/detail-61) so you won't have to worry about resources conflicting with each other.